btrotta/advent-of-code-2024/Readme.md

 ## Day 24
-For part b, I did some automated checks to see which bits seemed to have problems, then just solved in manually.
+For part b, I did some automated checks to see which bits seemed to have problems, then just solved it manually.
 In the correct circuit, each bit's input has the same structure, so by comparing with a correct bit, it's possible to identify the wrong connections.